theheraldproject/theheraldproject.github.io/efficacy/bibliography.md

 - Time base one time password - TOTP (As used in your online banking codes): [RFC-6238](https://tools.ietf.org/html/rfc6238)
 - Diffie-Hellman-Merkle key agreement (As used whenever you use a 'https' secure connection): [RFC-2631](https://tools.ietf.org/html/rfc2631) (Note: We mention Merkle as a nod to the request of Hellman)

+### External security links

+Other security related links around Bluetooth that we refer to

+- Issues on iOS with revealing users' personal information [French INRIA institute paper](https://hal.inria.fr/hal-02394619)